neil-ji/github-contribution/README.md

 ### Use `github-contribution` with CLI

+It will crawl and generate a json file automatically.

 It's useful while you try to integrate `github-contribution` into Github Actions or local scripts.

 ### Global installation VS Local Installation

-If you want to install `github-contribution` global, run the command:
+If you want to install `github-contribution` global, run command below, and in this way, you can run `crawl -u "your name"` directly:

 ```bash
 npm install github-contribution -g
 ```

-In this way, you can run `crawl -u "your name"` directly, otherwise, if you install it locally(remove `-g`), then you have to config a npm script in your `package.json`, like this:
+If you install it locally(remove `-g`), then you have to config a npm script in your `package.json`, like this:

 ```json
 {